Packing Lists

 • Pack clothing in waterproof bags.

-• Turn in medications to the Scoutmaster
+• Turn in medications to the unit leader.

 • Leave prohibited items at home (fireworks, weapons, alcohol, etc.)